ruby-rice/rice/doc/advanced/memory_management.rst

 C++ to Ruby
 -----------

-As described in the [methods](#methods) section, use the Return class to specify whether ownership of objects returned from C++ functions should be transferred to Ruby.
+As described in the :ref:`Ownership` section of the tutorial, use the ``Return`` class to specify whether ownership of objects returned from C++ functions should be transferred to Ruby.

 In the case where Ruby does *not* take ownership of the object, the transfer happens like this: